10 Types of Frogs in Oregon

 The webbing between its toes is incomplete, and the male has enlarged thumbs that are dark in color.
 The females are typically larger than their male counterparts.

 Cascades Frogs are diurnal species, meaning they are more active during the day.
-Their courtship ritual consists of a series of fast clucks or low-pitched laughing sounds, each lasting for half a second.
+Their courtship ritual consists of fast clucks or low-pitched laughing sounds, each lasting for half a second.

-They travel slowly, but when they feel danger, they attempt to swim more quickly.
+They travel slowly but attempt to swim more quickly when they feel danger.

 Leave a Reply